Marvel’s smallest hero is back in action, but he isn't alone: he’s joined by a familiar partner in Ant-Man and the Wasp.

 Ant-Man and the Wasp came out in cinemas in July and August 2018 (depending on which side of the Atlantic you're on), which means next on the agenda is the home entertainment release.

-There isn't too long to wait - the film will be available in digital versions in the US from 2 October, with Blu-ray and DVD editions out from 16 October.
+The film is available in digital versions in the US right now, and as of 16 October on Blu-ray and DVD too.
 Frustratingly, the UK has much longer to wait.
 Amazon has listed the Blu-ray and DVD release for 3 December, which is absolutely ages away.
 There's no official date for the digital edition, but we'd expect it a week or two earlier, in late November.

 In the meantime, grab the original Ant-Man from Amazon if you want to remind yourself of how it went, or pick up Captain America: Civil War if you want to watch Ant-Man's most recent on-screen action.